 Today is free to explore the forests around you, full of hummingbirds, butterflies, frogs and orchids.
 Highly recommend is the walk to the beautiful Savegre Waterfall at the bottom of the valley, which can be partly done on horseback.
 Birdlife is the key wildlife attraction here, most notably the resplendent quetzal, there are more here than anywhere else in Costa Rica.
 An early start is usually required to see them, but the reward is more than worth it.

 What makes Costa Rica so surprising is the speed at which you switch from one ecosystem to another, today is one of the best examples of that, so take your time to admire the views en route and enjoy the atmosphere of this sleepy corner of the country.
-On the coast you stay in a lodge tucked into the forested hills overlooking the Pacific, the Osa Peninsula across the bay to the south, with easy access to the unspoiled beaches.
+For the next three nights, stay in your own house on the edge of the Golfo Dulce.
+The Osa Peninsula is home to the Corcovado National Park, one of the most biodiverse corners on the planet.

 Rappel down waterfalls and look for turtles nesting on the beach.
 Raft through jungle gorges and paddle past dolphins on the waves of the Pacific.
 This action-packed adventure takes you away from Costa Rica's crowds, and into its incredible nature.
 This is a tailor made holiday which we can adjust to suit you in any number of ways, please get in touch and we can start planning your perfect family holiday to Costa Rica.